 Following his remark using the term ‘retard’ Jackson was again criticized, this time by over six hundred and eighty thousand Twitter users, most notably Khloe Kardashian who earlier had been roundly condemned for using the ‘R’ word.

-Police officials in Baltimore, ranked as not only the nation’s most dangerous city but the one with the country’s largest bed bug infestation, put out a statement that read in part, “While we ask all citizens of Charm City to report any and all criminal activity we request that at this time you don’t bother us with this kind of stuff.”
+Police officials in Baltimore, ranked as not only the nation’s most dangerous city but also with the country’s largest bed bug infestation, put out a statement that read in part, “While we ask all citizens of Charm City to report any and all criminal activity we request that at this time you don’t bother us with this kind of stuff.”